 Adults.
-Within the project a pilot phase of the training material has been produced in 5 the Erasmus+ Programme of the European Union
+Within the project a pilot phase of the training material has been produced in 5

 The main findings regard the way of involving adult learners in the benefit of using e-learning programs.
 More than 70 people has been trained and the majority have completed all the stages of the e-learning platform, created for the project.
 Useful tips have been gathered in order to involve adult learners in using a learning environment as the one driven by digital technologies.